 Heavy, Fully-Featured Seats That Are Fairly Easy To Install in Vehicles

-Britax Frontier — this is a very heavy seat for travel, but the Click Tight installation makes installing the seat fairly painless upon arrival.
-For your convenience, we took the Frontier on a lengthy airplane trip and shared the experience.
+Britax Grow With You — this is a very heavy seat for travel, but the Click Tight installation makes installing the seat fairly painless upon arrival.
+For your convenience, we took the very similar Frontier on a lengthy airplane trip and shared the experience.